mzalota/crabs-video-analysis/README.md

 You don't really need to use Jupyter Notebooks, other then to double-check data and to visualize contents of the files.

+If you are processing lower resolution video files, you need to modify FRAME_HEIGHT and FRAME_WIDTH constants in Frame class (1080x1920 vs 2048x3072)

 ## Files
 Relevant CSV Files that scientist may want to analyze:
 1) crabs.csv - one crab per line: frame number, size in pixels and location on the frame